-Join your fellow nonprofit representatives for lunch and to learn best practices for recruiting and retaining volunteers for your organization.
-Gain tangible insights on volunteer recruitment, training and retention so you can provide a rewarding experience for those valuable volunteers who not only support you with extra hands but also provide valuable PR impact in the community.
-We will also be discussing the potential positive affects of utilizing individuals with disabilities in your volunteer program!
+Executive Directors and Volunteer Managers from a wide variety of Nonprofits came together for lunch and to learn best practices for recruiting and retaining volunteers for their organizations.
+Attendees gained tangible insights on volunteer recruitment, training and retention — how to provide a rewarding experience for those valuable volunteers who not only support you with extra hands but also provide valuable PR impact in the community.
+We also discussed the potential positive affects of utilizing individuals with disabilities in volunteer program!

 Ann Healing, Director of Volunteer and Church Engagement at Breakthrough.
 Ann leads their volunteer program consisting of over 2000 volunteers a year.
 Breakthrough is a nonprofit that serves youth and families who live in East Garfield Park, as well as adults who are experiencing homelessness.
 She has over 15 years of experience leading, managing, and training staff and volunteers in the non-profit sector.